heartnetkung/joi-auto-admin/README.md

     - `.meta({ notFoundText: str })`
       - For `<CascaderStatic>` type.
 The text that would be shown when the given choices aren't listed in the options.
 It is also used when editing data and the initial data doesn't match options.
     - `.meta({ cascaderFetchData: async(selected)=> [{node}] })`
       - Required for `<CascaderAsync>` type.
 Used to fetch options from server.
+The return values is automatically cached.
     - Other props are forwarded to `<Cascader>` component from [Antd library](https://ant.design/components/cascader/#API).
   - **ETC**
     - `.valid([ any ])`